pursuit-curriculum/unit-full-stack-web-development/express-connect-react/README.md

 ### The Base URL

 Before you start, you have to think about a problem you will have.
-If you hard code `http://localhost:3003` into every fetch request of your React app, when you deploy your online, you must change every single instance of `http://localhost:3003`.
+If you hard code `http://localhost:3003` into every fetch request of your React app, when you deploy your app online, you must change every single instance of `http://localhost:3003`.
 Further, if you decide to host your app on another service later, you must change it again.
 And, if you are working on your app locally (usually described as a development environment) and having it available online (usually described as a production environment), you would spend a lot of time switching the URLs back and forth if they are all hard-coded.

 It would be better to set a variable to the correct URL depending on the environment so you only have to update it in one place when it changes.